ComputationalGasDynamicsLab/sparta_cases/Getting Starting With Sparta (unfinished).md

 ```
 Running the simulation:

-In order to run a simulation, you need spa_talon, or spa_kokkos_talon in the directory of the simulation scripts itself
+In order to run a simulation, you need spa_talon, or spa_kokkos_talon in the directory of the simulation scripts itself.
+For this example, the spa_kokkos_talonw will be contained in the 2D_flow_over_cylinder main directory.

 Run the commands as follows:

 ```